 If you have been accepted to Chicago-Kent College of Law as a visiting student and need financial aid to meet your educational costs, you must arrange to process your financial aid with your home institution.
 Your home institution must forward a consortium agreement form to the Office Financial Aid at Chicago-Kent College of Law, so that we may provide information regarding your dates of attendance, cost of attendance, and enrollment status.

 In order to be eligible you must have completed the current academic year's FAFSA and have completed all required documents.
 If you are registered at least half-time for the summer term (3 credits), you will be automatically offered federal loans.
 If you are registered less than half time for the summer term (less than 3 credits), you are ineligible for federal loans.
-Click on the link above for more information.

 Students starting the JD program in the summer term are eligible for federal financial aid.
 In order to receive loans for the summer term you must complete the correct FAFSA as soon as possible.
-Once your FAFSA is complete and you are registered for the summer term you will receive a financial award notification for the summer term.
-Click on the link above for more information.